haagahelia/mobilecourse/docs/Networking/networking.md

 title: "Networking"
 sidebar_position: 2
 ---
-- In the following example, we utilize the GitHub API to search for repositories based on a keyword provided by the user.
+In the following example, we utilize the GitHub API to search for repositories based on a keyword provided by the user.
 User can type a keyword and after pressing the button, we fetch the repositories matching the keyword and display them in a list.

 ![](img/github2.png)

-- We need a state to store data that we get from the response and for keyword that we use in the query parameter.
+We need states to store data that we get from the response and for keyword that we use in the query parameter.
 ```js
 // Import useState hook function
 import { useState } from 'react';